rspeer/rspeer.github.io/drafts/conceptnet-database-odyssey.markdown

 ---
 layout: post
-title: "ConceptNet's four years at sea: a database odyssey"
+title: "ConceptNet: a database odyssey"
 date: 2014-07-01
 comments: true
 categories: [conceptnet, database]
 ---

-Deep in our cultural consciousness is the idea of an "odyssey".
-It's an archetypical story where the hero sets out on an adventure in a distant land, but the real story is about the long journey home.
+Ancient storytelling has given us the idea of an "odyssey": an archetypical story where the hero sets out on an adventure in a distant land, but the real story is about the long journey home.
 At the end, the hero may find that his home has changed considerably, or see it in a new light.
-The classic example would of course be Homer's Odyssey, but of course there have been many stories of the same form, either directly or indirectly based on the ancient Greek epic.
+The classic example would of course be Homer's Odyssey.
+There have been many stories of the same form, either directly or indirectly based on the ancient Greek epic.
 The film *O Brother, Where Art Thou* is an odyssey in every sense, of course, but so are many other stories that are less explicit about the storytelling tradition they come from.

 The hero of the odyssey I'll be telling here is [ConceptNet](http://conceptnet5.media.mit.edu), an open knowledge representation project based at the MIT Media Lab.
 ConceptNet is a multilingual collaboration with contributors from all over the world, but I've been the primary maintainer for a long time, including for the entirety of the current major version, ConceptNet 5.

-The feedback I hear about ConceptNet 5 is pretty consistent: it seems like it should be a great improvement over previous versions, but in practical terms, people find the data really hard to get at.
+ConceptNet has spent years wandering the seas in search of a good representation.
+The feedback I hear about ConceptNet 5 has been pretty consistent: it seems like it should be a great improvement over previous versions, but in practical terms, people find the data really hard to get at.
 They'd often rather use ConceptNet 4, which has much less data, and its representation is entangled in an old version of Django.
 Or sometimes they'd even use ConceptNet 2, despite its totally crazy representation, just because it still has all the Googlejuice.

-## Our starting point: SQLite and PostgreSQL
+## Our starting point (2008): SQLite and PostgreSQL

 If you wanted to get at ConceptNet 4 programmatically, you had to do it with the object-relational mapper in Django 1.2.